-MinistryWatch profiles Public Charities, church and parachurch ministries.
+MinistryWatch profiles public charities, church and parachurch ministries.
 It is also a place to learn about how to be a responsible giver.

 MinistryWatch is an independent donor advocate facilitating the information needs of donors.
-It provides information on organizations alleging to be charitable and its key leadership in order to identify materially misleading behavior, or wasteful spending practices, as well as identifying those operations that are above board and running efficiently.
+It provides information on organizations alleging to be charitable and its key leadership in order to identify materially misleading behavior, or wasteful spending practices.
+We also identify and highlight organizations that are above board and running efficiently.

 Donors make decisions where to give and how much to give based on some level of knowledge.
 The greater the knowledge a donor has the more likely a donation will take place.
 Additionally, greater knowledge produces a greater perceived value and the more likelihood of a repeat donation.

 • Openness and transparency.
 Prudent donors want to understand what it is they are going to support.
 Foundational to ethics and morals is transparency and openness.
 Donors want committed ministries that are open and transparent, not experts in pushing emotional buttons in fundraising persuasion.
 Transparency is foundational in order to make a good decision.

 • Due diligence integrity research.
 The knowledge that their donation is being used as solicited.
 Donors want to know that a nonprofit organization is telling them the truth and doing the right thing before God and man.
 Even when no one is watching.

 • Value and beliefs.
 Donors want to understand which ministries represent their values.